Everything You Need To Know About SaaS Onboarding [8 Best Examples]

 8. Make sure your SaaS onboarding flow is self-serve

 Your work is not done when you’ve improved new user activation!
 What about secondary features?
 And how about new features?
 A feature release note will not be enough for your users to adopt them.
-You need to think about how to implement them into your evergreen onboarding flow.
+You need to think about how to implement them into your evergreen, continuous onboarding flow.

 Product managers/marketers responsible for onboarding often see it as a one-off ‘set it and forget it’ activity.
 This mindset can be really disastrous.
 Your product evolves all the time, your positioning, market and user personas change, and so should your user onboarding.

-Want to build all of the above?
+Want to implement the best practices you’ve just learnt about into your SaaS onboarding?
 Book a demo with Userpilot and we’ll show you how!
-On top of user onboarding flows, Userpilot offers behaviour analytics, microsurveys and NPS, all customizable to your branding.
+On top of user onboarding flows, Userpilot offers behaviour analytics, microsurveys and NPS, all 100% customizable to your branding.

 But wait, how do you improve your existing user onboarding experience?